ibara1454/confluence-markdown-editor-chrome-extension/README.md

 Make sure your Confluence's ["HTML Macro" feature](https://confluence.atlassian.com/doc/html-macro-38273085.html) is enabled.
 This extension is dependent on the "HTML Macro".
 If it is not enabled, please ask your administrator to enable this macro.

-## Contributing

-Since his project is still in progress, it is not ready to accept any pull request or issues.

 ## License